1. Home

 Image Source: National Renewable Energy Laboratory

-A home battery backup can operate in several different ways, depending on whether or not you
+A home battery backup can operate in several different ways, depending on whether or not you have solar panels and if your property is connected to the energy grid.

-1. Solar Panels with Backup Batteries.
-Batteries can be charged with solar power during the day and then discharged to your home at night to limit your property's grid electricity consumption.
-If your battery is fully charged and your solar panels are still producing electricity, the excess power will be sent to the grid and usually redeemed as an energy bill credit.
+1. Solar panels with backup batteries: Batteries can be charged with solar power during the day and then discharged to your home at night to limit your property's grid electricity consumption.
+If your battery is fully charged and your solar panels are still producing electricity, the excess power will be sent to the grid and usually redeemed as an energy bill credit

-Through constant industry innovation, today’s sophisticated home batteries give users full control over their energy storage and usage.
+Today’s sophisticated home batteries give users full control over their energy storage and usage.
 Most home solar batteries are app-integrated, with intuitive monitoring and management controls that include several automated operating modes to help meet your energy goals.

 The Benefits of Solar Panels with Home Battery Backups